nitishkr88/promise-retryable/README.md

   ```

 You can also inject a backoff function as the last argument with the following signature.
+The default implementation backs off in multiple of 2 with max time capped at maxWait provided.

 ```javascript
 function customBackoff(attemptNum, min, max) {